 "I told you not to eat all those sweets at once!"

 But I guess for those that do love this carefree disposition, that isn't necessarily a bad thing at all.
-And if you're one who likes this more syrupy type of lifestyle, then Sweetness and Lightning will certainly deliver.
+And if you're one who likes this more syrupy type of storytelling, then Sweetness and Lightning will certainly deliver.

-Tsumugi is adorable and isn't even sexualized, which to any outsider of anime may seem like an odd thing to say about a child, but let's face it, Japan's obsession with sexualized lolis isn't something that just magically disappears when we don't pay attention to it.
-So in that sense, Tsumugi is a HUGE breath of fresh air when the only other option for kid characters tend to be morphing them into moe blobs or letting a gust of wind expose their pantsu for purposes I think Jared from Subway would take far too much satisfaction in seeing.
-So until the current social norm for child anime characters change, Tsumugi stands as an example of one done right.
+Tsumugi is adorable, but perhaps more important than that, she isn't sexualized; which to any outsider of the anime medium may seem like an odd thing to say about a child, but let's face it, Japan's obsession with sexualized lolis isn't something that just magically disappears when we don't pay attention to it.
+So in that sense, Tsumugi is a HUGE breath of fresh air when the only other option for kid characters tend to be morphing them into moeblobs or letting a gust of wind expose their pantsu for purposes I think Jared from Subway would take far too much satisfaction in viewing.
+So until the current social norm for child anime characters changes, Tsumugi stands as an example of one done right.